 Baklava:

-- 1 package phyllo dough (mine has 25 sheets), thawed
+- 1 package phyllo dough (the one we used has 25 sheets), thawed

 - ¾ cup unsalted butter, melted (at room temperature not hot)